 You might find the trends (and the survey results) encouraging, disheartening, or somewhere in between, depending on your views.
 But these are key questions that will reflect our culture’s expectations for fathers and families.
 Dads in all situations and family structures need to be inspired and equipped to do their best, but what’s the goal or target for family life?
 Where to we adapt to change, and where do we refuse to compromise standards?

 At the National Center, we have research-based parameters for effective fathering.
-We believe every child needs an involved father or father figure, and our society is best served when all men live out a commitment to Championship Fathering.
-(You can learn more here, and score yourself as a dad here.)
+We believe every child needs an involved father or father figure, and our society is best served when all men live their commitment to effective fathering.

 Effective fathering is good for society, and it does make a difference.
 Each of us should have strong convictions about fatherhood and family values, and here are two ways to follow through: